ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 | TOTAL_STORAGE_FOUR_IOPS_GB_HOURS | Hourly | The peak storage **allocation** at the 4-IOPS/GB tier over the period of an hour. |
 | TOTAL_STORAGE_TEN_IOPS_GB_HOURS | Hourly | The peak storage **allocation** at the 10 IOPS/GB tier over the period of an hour. |
 | TOTAL_STORAGE_VSAN_GB_HOURS | Hourly | The peak storage **allocation** over the period of an hour. |
 {: caption="Table 2.
-VMware Shared Solutions On-demand billing plan - Storage metrics" caption-side="top"}
+VMware Shared Solutions On-demand billing plan - Storage metrics" caption-side="bottom"}
 {: #table2}
 {: tab-title="Storage metrics"}
 {: tab-group="on-demand-metrics"}